alextesy/alex-test/reddit-etl-job/README.md

 - Temporal.io for workflow orchestration
 - BigQuery for data storage and retrieval
 - Google Cloud Run for serverless execution
-- NLTK and other NLP libraries for sentiment analysis
+- Spacy and other NLP libraries for sentiment analysis

 ## File Structure